 In the UK, where the population really might be split 50:50, for example, on Brexit, a specific political viewpoint can completely under-cut the appeal of a news brand simply because it is a take-it-or-leave-it single package.
 In digital, of course, it doesn’t have to be like that.

-As the UK publisher which pioneered newspaper crossword puzzles, the Telegraph should surely learn the unbundling lessons of the New York Times.
-It now has more than 750k separate digital subscribers variously to its Crossword and Cookery services, with no sign that it even affects the sale of subscriptions to the newspaper as a whole.
-But even the arrival of The Athletic to cover the Premier League Football, treasured by UK newspapers, may not yet have woken the Telegraph and its peers to the risks that whole categories of their best content may be colonised by digital-only “vertical” rivals – if they don’t get there first.
+As the UK publisher which pioneered newspaper crossword puzzles, the Telegraph should surely learn the unbundling lessons of the New York Times, which now has more than 750k separate digital subscribers variously to its Crossword and Cookery services, with no sign that it even affects the sale of subscriptions to the newspaper as a whole.
+But even the arrival of The Athletic to cover the Premier League Football, treasured by UK newspapers, may not yet have woken the Telegraph and its peers to the risks that whole categories of their best content risk being colonised by digital-only “vertical” rivals – if they don’t get there first.

 There is no reward without risk, and there will be no good time to risk cannibalising traditional revenues.
-But, if newspapers wait until print revenues have stopped declining, they may be too late to save their business.
+But, if newspapers wait until print revenues have stopped declining, theoretically in order to minimise the risk, they may be too late to save their business.
 It’s not just about unbundling content but also about developing new digital functionality, content, brands and audiences.
 That must mean: